saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/interactions.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Interactions is a functionality that allows you to record every test session’s action and check how it interacted with the app’s UI.
-By reviewing the taps you can check if certain interface features failed to load or crashed.
+By reviewing the taps you can check if certain interface elements failed to load or crashed.

 ## What You'll Need